0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

 The ability to create payments in the future, and regular payments as a percent of account balance or of new income.
 This was a feature requested early by the community.
-It powers a number of use\-cases important at the start of a network.
+It powers a number of use-cases important at the start of a network.
 Namely it is useful for anyone that wants to run a community program.
 In this case an entity or a person is seeking to accomplish a goal or a project, and is asking for donations.
-Autopay allows for set\-it\-and\-forget\-it donations to programs.
+Autopay allows for set-it-and-forget-it donations to programs.
 Most people in 0L use this to send a portion of their mining rewards to programs automatically.